knownorigin/docs.knownorigin.io/docs/guide/what-is-an-edition.md

 _Note: - not all tokens have the same metadata as the project has evolved some attributes have been dropped and some have been added._

-IPFS, although used widely due to some the properties mentioned above, also has some flaws in the way that it relies on trusted or incentivised parties in always maintain a copy of that data.
-However, anymore can also participant in tits upkeep by simply deciding to store the data associated to the hash as well.
+IPFS, although used widely due to some the properties mentioned above, it also has some not so ideal qualities.
+ The main problem is how it relies on trusted or incentivised parties to always maintain a copy of that data.
+ However, one good thing is that anyone, really anyone can also maintain this data, anymore can participant in its upkeep by simply deciding to also store the files.

+We have been looking at alternatives such as Arweave and FileCoin, along with others.
+ In the future may consider leveraging additional storage options if required to do so.